vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 600 $VEGA would be transferred to the reward account of market3 for $VEGA
 ```

-NB: if there is no market with contribution to the reward metric - no transfer is made.
+Note: if there is no market with contribution to the reward metric - no transfer is made.

 ## Fees